Chris Bermudez – My Revature Story: Investing in PeopleDecember 10th, 2021 — Revature

 At Revature, I’m doing what my brothers did for me all those years ago, and what I have always strived to do for others: helping people believe in themselves and take on challenges.
 I live for the turning points: those magic moments where our associates go from self-doubt to self-confidence.
 I hear it in their voices.
 I see it in the way they carry themselves, like they are five inches taller than they were when they began.

-Then a cohort will go out into the world of work, and within a few months, I am getting emails telling me that someone I helped get into the program—someone who couldn’t land a job before—is now working as a developer at a brand-name company!
+Then a cohort will go out into the world of work, and within a few months, I am getting emails telling me that someone we helped get into the program—someone who was struggling to enter the tech field—is now working as a developer at a brand-name company!

 Six years since I started at Revature, I still wake up every day wondering how many more lives we can transform with this model.
 And that number continues to grow as the company scales.
 For me, it doesn’t get much better than that!